Le4kno3/Secure_Code_Review/Notes Template/app-walkthrough-template.md

 - [ ] Look at how DoB is stored/processed (also, anything else sentivie?)
 - [ ] Lookup vulns in the various libs (including django) used by the app
 - [ ] Analyze ourr JQuery usage - probably out of date.
+- [ ] Look at and analyze the nginx config where we have allow origins wildcards stuff going on.
+- [ ] Checkout JQuery/Bootstrap version for vulns
+- [ ] Make sure @login_required is used sanely
+- [ ] import `os`, `subprocess`
+- [ ] need to look at unsafe html operations in this template language - django unsafe html methods.

 ### Authentication
 - [ ] Login page give error messages, check for enumeration